This article was last updated on November 21, 2024, to reflect the latest developments in service dog air travel.

 After submitting the DOT Form to the airline, you will be ready to fly with your service dog without any charge.
 The airline cannot request any further documentation.
 If you book a roundtrip flight, the airline can only ask you to complete the DOT Form once for that trip (and not for both legs of the trip).
 Some airlines will keep your DOT Form on file for future travel, and others require the form to be submitted each time you book a flight.

-Once at the airport and on the flight, airline staff is not allowed to ask for further documentation.
+Once at the airport and on the flight, airline staff are not allowed to ask for further documentation.
 They can verify you have a service dog by:

 - Asking whether your dog is required because of a disability (you do not have to reveal any specifics about your condition), and asking what work or task your dog is trained to perform (but they cannot request that you have your dog demonstrate its task).